 This course covers the methods and computations of advanced surveying.
-Surveying techniques based on the Global Positioning System (GPS) including static and kinematic surveying are demonstrated.
-Additional topics covered include control surveys and geodetic reductions, state plane coordinates, surveys of public lands, photogrammetry, and an introduction go Geographic Information Systems (GIS).
-Prerequisites: (Test scores or ENG 102 or higher) and CET 125 and CET 144 and MAT 181
+Surveying techniques based on the Global Positioning System (GPS), including static and kinematic surveying are demonstrated.
+Additional topics covered include control surveys and geodetic reductions, state plane coordinates, surveys of public lands, photogrammetry, and an introduction to geographic information systems (GIS).
+Prerequisites: (Test scores or ENG 102 or higher) and (Test scores or MAT 180 or higher) and (CET 125 or (GIS 101 and GIS 110)) and CET 144